-- What is the success rate of clients successfully achieving their career goal after working with them?
+- What is the success rate of clients successfully achieving their career goals after working with them?

 Online or face-to-face

-When deciding on a career coach, it’s best to clarify how or where your career coaching sessions will take place.
-While career coaching traditionally took place face-to-face in a private office, it’s now very common for coaches to work online via platforms like Skype.
+When deciding on a career coach, it’s best to clarify how and where your career coaching sessions will take place.
+Many coaches offer coaching services online via platforms like Zoom, Skype or Teams.

-If you feel a need to work with a coach face-to-face, be aware that not all face-to-face services will be conducted in a private office.
-Many coaches who do still work with clients face-to-face, use public spaces like cafes and other public meeting spaces.
-Such a setting poses a challenge in terms of maintaining privacy and confidentiality which are critically important factors of the coaching relationship.
+If you prefer to work with a coach face-to-face, be aware that not all face-to-face services are conducted in a private office space.
+To save on costs, many coaches who work with clients face-to-face, use public spaces like cafes and other public meeting spaces.
+Such a setting can pose a challenge in terms of privacy and confidentiality which are critically important factors in the coaching relationship.

-Following the advice in this guide will equip you to find the right career coach for you.
-If you think we’ve missed anything of have any questions at all please leave a comment below.
+Following the advice in this guide will help you to find the right career coach to support you in your career development.